Municipal finance

 Bearish package of cuts

-Despite budget cuts, the need to solve problems, seize opportunities and continue to invest exists unabated in numerous places in our city.
+Despite the cutbacks, there is still a need to solve problems, seize opportunities and continue to invest in countless places in our city.
 We want to keep the basics in order; the city must be and remain clean, whole and safe.
-In addition, Heerlen wants to remain a social city and unabated commitment to the Heerlen-North National Program.
-In recent years, with an eye to the future, substantial investments have been made throughout the city.
-In this, the college wants to stay the course, both in the center and in the neighborhoods.
-This includes the relocation of education to the center, the Roman Museum, greening and the restructuring of Hoensbroek Center.
+In addition, Heerlen wants to remain a social city and continue to focus on the National Programme Heerlen-Noord.
+In recent years, significant investments have been made throughout the city with a view to the future.
+The board wants to stay on course in this, both in the city centre and in the neighbourhoods.
+This includes the relocation of education to the city centre, the Roman Museum, greening and the restructuring of Hoensbroek Centrum.
 Heerlen also wants to take its responsibility by contributing to the national transition tasks in the areas of energy, climate and housing.

-Since the looming budget deficit is structural, the college is looking for a balance between cuts and investments in the medium and long term.
-"It was a tough job to come up with a balanced package of cuts.
-We do not want the city to grind to a halt.
-Also in the future, the city must be an attractive place to live, work and stay.
-In addition, we want to spare the incomes of vulnerable people as much as possible, and have limited increases in housing costs.
-But with such a challenging budget, painful decisions are unavoidable.
-With this package, we hope to distribute the pain as much as possible," said Martin de Beer, alderman for finance.
+Given that the looming budget deficit is structural, the board is looking for a balance between cutbacks and investments in the medium and long term.
+“It was a tough job to arrive at a balanced package of cutbacks.
+We do not want the city to come to a standstill.
+In the future, the city must also be an attractive place to live, work and stay.
+In addition, we want to spare the incomes of vulnerable people as much as possible and limit the increase in housing costs.
+But with such a budget challenge, painful decisions are unavoidable.
+We hope to share the pain as much as possible with this package,” says Martin de Beer , Alderman finances.

 Lobbying toward The Hague